Today I am Voyage

 But Matthew couldn’t be sure.
 Was this the moment to reach out?
 Or to keep running?

 “Where ya headed, son?
 Taking a pre-vow stroll?”
-The older man asked, but his eyes said he knew the embarrassing truth.
+The man asked, but his eyes said he already knew the embarrassing answer.

 “Poppa, I can’t do this.”

-Matthew chewed on the inside of his cheek.
+Matthew chewed the inside of his cheek.
 He didn’t really know why.
 It was something in his stomach saying none of this was right.
-Everything had flown by without him, and although he was unsure what he wanted from life, the migraine growing in the back of his neck was clear evidence that this was not it.
+Everything seemed to have flown by without him- the planning, the waiting, life itself- and although he was unsure what he wanted, the migraine growing up the back of his neck was clear evidence that this was not it.

 “I don’t know.”